rust-lang/rfcs/text/0000-destructuring-assignment.md

 ## Diagnostics

-It is worth being explicit that in with implementation, the diagnostics that are reported are pattern diagnostics: that is, because the desugaring occurs regardless, the messages will imply that the left-hand side of an assignment is a true pattern (the one the expression has been converted to).
+It is worth being explicit that, in the implementation, the diagnostics that are reported are pattern diagnostics: that is, because the desugaring occurs regardless, the messages will imply that the left-hand side of an assignment is a true pattern (the one the expression has been converted to).
 For example: